Dr. James Poysky, Ph.D.

 Nathalie Morton - KCPA Office Manager

-Nathalie moved to Katy, Texas from the midwest and has been with KCPA since 2016.
+Nathalie moved to Katy, Texas from the Midwest and has been with KCPA since 2016.
 Nathalie manages all phone calls and emails as well as scheduling for all providers.
-She is in the office Monday- Friday 11am- 5pm.
-She and her husband David have 3 grown children.
+She is in the office weekdays 9am- 5pm.
+She and her husband David have 3 grown children and 1 grandchild on the way.